 - What Does Insulin Do in Your Body?,

 - Personal Fat Threshold Model of Insulin Resistance, Diabetes and Obesity, and

 Next, we come to Jessie’s most concerning recommendation of “clothing your carbs with fat”.

 The snip below is from an interview with Jesse in the Daily Mail promoting her book, Glucose Revolution.
 In it, she recommends putting ‘clothes on your carbs’ and ‘always eat your bread with butter’.

 To be fair, the focus on her recommendation to ‘add butter to your carbs’ may be Jessie’s publicity team or the Daily Mail picking out what they think people want to hear will help them lose weight and improve their diabetes.
 Whether this is the case or not, I think it’s worth highlighting how counterproductive this could be!

 ‘Clothing your carbs’ with protein and fibre is a sound recommendation, but adding fat to your carbs to simply manage the annoying squiggly line you see on your CGM trace is bad advice!
 In fact, adding fat to your carbs is the most effective and efficient way to fatten up!

 Carbs aren’t any more fattening than dietary fat, and vice versa.
 Your body does fine with one or the other.
-But it’s when we combine them in similar amounts in ways that we don’t find in nature that we get into trouble!
+But we get into trouble when we combine them in similar amounts in ways that we don’t find in nature!